Table of Elements and Colours

 Table of Elements and Suits

-(Mention should be made that most of the above was also been re-published for an ATS Newsletter in February 2007)
+(Mention should be made that most of the above has also been included in the Tarot Studies Newsletter in February 2007)

-Please also check the Association for Tarot Studies's site for broader resources.
+Please also check my Tarot Studies site for broader resources.